The Shell

 Connecting Programs

 In the shell, programs have two primary “streams” associated with them: their input stream and their output stream.
 When the program tries to read input, it reads from the input stream, and when it prints something, it prints to its output stream.
-Normally, a program’s input and output are both your terminal.
-That is, your keyboard as input and your screen as output.
+Normally, your keyboard is input and your screen is output to and from the terminal.
 However, we can also rewire those streams!

 The simplest form of redirection is < file and > file.
 These let you rewire the input and output streams of a program to a file respectively: